robotmay/dcos-docs/1.10/administering-clusters/deploying-a-local-dcos-universe.md

 file.
 Specify a comma-separated list of package names and versions using the `DCOS_PACKAGE_INCLUDE` variable.
 To minimize the container size and download time, you can select only what you need.
 If you do not use the `DCOS_PACKAGE_INCLUDE` variable, all *selected* Universe packages will be included.
-To view which packages are selected, click on the **Catalog** tab in the DC/OS web interface.
+To view which packages are selected, click the **Catalog** tab in the DC/OS web interface.

     ```bash